Ehsaan75/AI-Productivity-Agent/README.md

 # AI Productivity Agent

 A powerful command-line AI assistant that combines task management with intelligent insights using OpenAI's GPT models.
-Perfect for developers, students, and anyone looking to boost their productivity with AI-powered task prioritization and guidance.
+Perfect for developers, students, and anyone looking to boost their productivity with AI-powered task prioritisation and guidance.

 ##  Features

 ### Core Functionality
 - **🤖 AI-Powered Assistance**: Ask questions and get intelligent responses using GPT-3.5-turbo
 - ** Task Management**: Full CRUD operations for your to-do list
-- **🎯 Smart Prioritization**: Get AI-generated summaries and priority suggestions for your tasks
+- **🎯 Smart Prioritisation**: Get AI-generated summaries and priority suggestions for your tasks
 - ** Persistent Storage**: Tasks are saved to `todo.json` and persist between sessions

 ### Available Commands